y-chan/electrum/contrib/osx/README.md

 #### 1.2 Build Electrum

-    cd electrum
+    cd electrum-qtum
     ./contrib/osx/make_osx

-This creates both a folder named Electrum.app and the .dmg file.
+This creates both a folder named Electrum-QTUM.app and the .dmg file.

 ## 2. Building the image deterministically (WIP)